-Goal 4: Partner with the wider NHS and public sector to optimise healthcare and emergency services provision across London.
+Goal 4: Partner with the wider NHS and public sector to optimise healthcare and emergency services Quarter 3 provision across London.

-Objective 13 To strengthen o To strengthen our reputation and increase trust in what we do Lead Executive Roger Davidson, Roger Davidson, Director of Strategy and Transformation Lead Scrutiny Commit tee People and Cultu re Committee e OR Quali ty Assurance Committ ee Lead Executive's statement 17/12/21 Currently LAS is playing an increasing role at London level in improving performance of urgent and emergency care across the capital.
-Lead Scrutiny Committee's statement To be reviewed by the committee in February/March Q1 Q2 Q3 Q4 RAG rating amber/greer amber/greer Indicators/milestones Description Forecast/Plan Q1 Q2 Q3 Q4 Be seen as a strong partner in the NHS in London Achieved by working co eved by working constructively with emergency service partners on emergency care across the all and with each ICS on urgent care.
-Working constructively with emergency service partner, and on emergency care across London Q3: contribute to pan- London winter planning Q4: deliver winter plan - - Contributed to pan- London winter planning and delivery by working on patient flow, ambulance receiving centres and ambulance hand overs Work with each ICS on urgent care Grow 111 service Embedded le provider role NW London Supported delivery of 111 in SW London Increased contribution to 111 in SW London to 20% Bid for in SW whole contract London LAS reps on national bodies CFO and CMO chair of relevant AACE groups Chair is NHS Providers ambulance sector chair
+Objective 13 To strengthen o our reputation n and incr ease trust in what we do Lead Executive Roger Davidson, Director of S trategy and Transformation Lead Scrutiny Committee People and Culture Committee e OR Quality Assurance Committee Lead Executive's statement 17/12/21 Currently LAS is playing an increasing role at London level in improving performance of urgent and emergency care across the capital. utiny Committee's state iewed by the committee RAG rating Q1 amber/green Q2 amber/green Q3 x Q4 Indicators/milestones 01 Description Be seen as a strong partner in the NHS in London Achieved by working co recast/PlanQ1Q2Q3Q4hieved by working constructively with emergency service partners on emergency care across the bital and with each ICS on urgent care.Image: Constructively with emergency care across the of the constructively with emergency care across the of the constructively with emergency care across the constructively with emergency care Working constructively with emergency service partner, and on emergency care across London Q3: contribute to pan- London winter planning Q4: deliver winter plan - - Contributed to pan- London winter planning and delive by working on patie flow, ambulance receiving centres ar ambulance hand ov Work with each ICS on urgent care Grow 111 service Embedded le provider role NW London Supported delivery of 111 in SW London Increased contribution to 111 in SW London to 20% Bid for whole contract in SW London LAS reps on national bodies CFO and CMO chair of relevant AACE groups Chair is NHS Providers ambulance sector chair

-Goal 4: Partner with the wider NHS and public sector to optimise healthcare and emergency services provision across London.
+Goal 4: Partner with the wider NHS and public sector to optimise healthcare and emergency services Quarter 3 provision across London.